Neamar/riot-lol-api/README.md

 * `.statusCode` containing the return code from the API (the most common one is 503.
 Note that the library is retrying by default all 5XX errors, so if you see it in your code it means that the error happened twice)
 * `riotInternal` a flag set to true to help you distinguish network errors (fairly common) from more standard errors (e.g. from your cache)
 * `extra`, an object exposing details about the request: endpoint, region, status code, whether the failure is due to a timeout...
 You may want to send this object directly to you error monitoring system.

+Please remember that the library will automatically retry once when it receives a 500 and 503.

 ## Dealing with regions and platforms
 For convenience, the library exposes a function `getPlatformFromRegion()` that takes a region as parameter (e.g "euw") and returns the associaed platform to use with the Riot API ("EUW1").
 This can be useful for building URLs.